-- The British rulers sowld the seeds of communal disharmony among the Hindus and the Muslims through 1909 and 1919 Acts which ultimately led to the partition of India into two separate and independent countries-India and Pakistan. - After partition, both the two countries constituted their own Constituent Assembly to frame the constitution of their choice.
+- The British rulers sowed the seeds of communal disharmony among the Hindus and the Muslims through 1909 and 1919 Acts which ultimately led to the partition of India into two separate and independent countries-India and Pakistan. - After partition, both the countries constituted their own Constituent Assembly to frame the constitution of their choice.

 - 1. Write a note on the historical background of the Indian Constitution. - 2.
-Discuss the Government of India Act, 1935. - 3.
+Discuss the salient features of the Government of India Act, 1935. - 3.
 Analyse the Nehru Report. - 4.
 Evaluate Jinnah's Fourteen Points. - 5.
 Briefly analyse the Indian Independence Act, 1947.